 Ashwagandha is thought to affect other hormones besides just cortisol and melatonin.
 Studies have demonstrated the benefits of ashwagandha for people with hypothyroidism, a condition that results in low levels of thyroid hormones.

 People with high insulin may also benefit from taking ashwagandha, as research shows a connection between ashwagandha and lower insulin levels.
-It isn’t certain whether this is a secondary benefit from reducing cortisol, or if it happened independently.
+It isn’t certain whether this is a secondary benefit of reducing cortisol or occurred independently.
 Whatever the case, it’s worth looking into further.

 That’s something you could hear a lot when reading about the health benefits of ashwagandha.